opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Conclusion

-You can now sign their requests using the client APIs natively instead of using workarounds.
+You can now sign your requests using the client APIs natively instead of using workarounds.
 We’re continuing to work on improving the capabilities of SigV4 in clients with scenarios like async connections, compressed requests, and connection pooling support.
 We’re happy to take pull requests and feedback in the form of issues on [github](https://github.com/opensearch-project/opensearch-py/issues).